JulianST10524093/Practicumnotes/README.md

+app src main java.kt or androidmanifest for xml
 # Practicum Assessment - Multipurpose App Template

 This project is a high-quality, professional-grade template designed for Android Practicum assessments.
 It uses **Parallel Arrays**, **Loops**, **Intents**, and **View Binding**.